EPHS-AP-Java-Spring-21/Lab_ArrayList/README.md

 ## Turning it in

-When you have finished this lab, upload it to [turnerinner.com/@mrmaycs](https://turnerinner.com/@mrmaycs)
+When you have finished this lab, find the assignment in schoology, there will be a link to upload the file and put a screenshot into the schoology assignment.

 ## Hints